-Coast Guardians is the Great Ocean Road Coast’s flagship environmental education program and is tailored towards year 9 students protecting the coast.
-Coast Guardians is an ongoing program where schools participate throughout the year on one particular site to help foster ownership and enhance their understanding of this location.
+Coast Guardians is the Great Ocean Road Coast’s flagship environmental education program, tailored towards year 9 students protecting the coast.
+It is an ongoing program though which schools participate throughout the year on one particular site to help foster ownership and enhance their understanding of the location.

-Schools currently participating in the program and the coastal sites undergoing rehabilitation on the Surf Coast are:
+Schools currently participating in the program and the coastal sites undergoing rehabilitation are:

 Geelong Lutheran College: Whites Gap and Fishermans Beach Torquay.

 Lorne Aireys Inlet P-12: Erskine River Top Bank, North Lorne Beach and Lorne Point, Lorne.

 Northern Bay P-12 College: Point Impossible and Whites Beach, Torquay.